rjNemo/meal_planner/README.md

 ![Screenshot](docs/mealpage.png)

-## Feature list
+## Features

 - Random meal suggestion ✓
 - Search by name: you look for a recipe?
 Ours are easy to make and Yummy! ✓
 - What's in the fridge ?
 Choose your main ingredient and get a meal suggestion
 - Choose by a category: ✓
     - Beef
     - Breakfast
     - Chicken
     - Dessert
     - Goat
     - Lamb
     - Miscellaneous
     - Pasta
     - Pork
     - Seafood
     - Side
     - Starter
     - Vegan
     - Vegetarian
 - Choose by area:
     - American
     - British
     - Canadian
     - Chinese
     - Dutch
     - Egyptian
     - French
     - Greek
     - Indian
     - Irish
     - Italian
     - Jamaican
     - Japanese
     - Kenyan
     - Malaysian
     - Mexican
     - Moroccan
     - Russian
     - Spanish
     - Thai
     - Tunisian
     - Turkish
     - Unknown
     - Vietnamese
 - Cocktail selection
 - Create a profile and save your favourite meals ✓
 - Notation system: know what are the most loved meals